 It’s amazing how varied a look you can achieve within the same all white color palette.
-The bedding above has a luxe and regal feeling, and includes tonal appliqués in a scroll motif on the refined cotton duvet cover and pillow shams.
+The bedding below has a luxe and regal feeling, and includes tonal appliqués in a scroll motif on the refined cotton duvet cover and pillow shams.
 The coverlet and a set of shams bear a medallion quilted pattern with ornate stitching that emphasizes the sheen of the fabric.
 Punctuating the entire presentation is a mix of decorative pillows with beaded flourishes that mirror the scroll and medallion motifs.

 These pieces all come from the same collection, but when mixing white linens, that’s not essential.
 In fact, more typically, I mix lots of different lines together, and you can see the unique results that concept yields in the other rooms below.